 Corno della Marogna 1953 m

-On the border between the provinces of Brescia and Trento, along the ridge between the basin of Tremosine and Val di Ledro, there is an impervious peak, the Corno della Marogna, whose southern slope precipitates steeply with a number incredible rocky spiers to the bottom of the valley, which then descends to Vesio.the Trentino side looking towards Passo Tremalzo is less harsh and from there it starts tha standard route to climb the summit.
+On the border between the provinces of Brescia and Trento, along the ridge between the basin of Tremosine and Val di Ledro, there is an impervious peak, the Corno della Marogna, whose southern slope precipitates steeply with a number incredible rocky spiers to the bottom of the valley, which then descends to Vesio.
+The Trentino side -looking towards Passo Tremalzo - is less harsh and from there it starts tha standard route to climb the summit.
 Corno della Marogna belongs to the Prealpi Bresciane e Gardesane, Tremalzo chain, situated at the head of the Val S. Michele.
-Together with the nearby Monte Tremalzo, Corno della Marogna forms a couple of important summits, exceeded by altitude only from Monte Caplone, also located within the Parco Regionale Alto Garda Bresciano, an impervious and scarcely anthropized area where the mountains often require long approaches.
+Together with the nearby Monte Tremalzo, Corno della Marogna forms a couple of important summits, exceeded by altitude only by Monte Caplone, also located within the Parco Regionale Alto Garda Bresciano, an impervious and scarcely anthropized area where the mountains often require long approaches.

 Corno della Marogna and Monte Tremalzo form an exception, thanks to the possibility to drive up to Passo Tremalzo at 1665 meters above sea level, from which the two mountains are accessible with a short ascent but interesting ascent.

 The summit of the Corno della Marogna offers a spectacular view of the Adamello-Presanella groups, the Brenta Dolomites and the Western Dolomites, Mount Baldo and the lakes of Garda and Ledro.
 The area is also particularly interesting from the point of view of the existing flower species, with different endemisms.